akkinoc/orika-spring-boot-starter/README.md

 ## Supported versions

-This artifact supports the following versions.
+`orika-spring-boot-starter` supports the following versions.
 Older versions might also work, but we have not tested it.

 * Java 8